rdfiske17/SuggestionBasedKeyboard--LMU/README.md

  - Gradle JDK: 1.8

 6) When launching the keyboard application, first build it, it will throw some errors, clean the project, then build the project once again and it should work!

- Message me if I seem to be forgetting anything!

- -Riley